Moharidy05/Moharidy05/README.md

-🤖 Mohamed Hany (aka Haridy)
+-🤖 Mohamed Hany (aka Haridy)

-🧠 Focused on Machine Learning and Artificial Intelligence.
+-🧠 Focused on Machine Learning and Artificial Intelligence

-📩 Reach me on X (@iamharidy) for collaborations or discussions.
+-📩 Reach me on X (@iamharidy) for collaborations or discussions